 Findings

-No participants were classified as secure.
+No participants were classified as secure, and there were high rates of unresolved attachment.
 There were no differences between clinical and non-clinical groups with regards to the distribution of insecure-organised (i.e. dismissing or preoccupied) versus unresolved classifications.
-There were no differences between with regards to psychological distress, positive well-being or interpersonal functioning.
+There were no differences between groups with regards to psychological distress, positive well-being or interpersonal functioning.
+We consider limitations in the method of group differentiation, and suggest further research to better understand the development of internal working models of attachment in this population.

 Originality

-This study is one of only three to examine attachment state of mind in adults with ID using the AAP, and the first to examine differences between clinical and non-clinical groups.
-All attachment classifications were insecure, with unresolved attachment common.
-This suggests that ID itself may impact upon the development of internal working models of attachment, and that an attachment perspective may benefit adults with ID across a wide range of settings.
+This study is one of only three to examine attachment state of mind in adults with ID using the AAP, and the first to examine differences between clinical and non-clinical groups. .

 Keywords